AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/guidelines/software_engineering/swe02_enable_optional_warnings_and_treat_as_errors.rst

       ... code not referencing This
    end P;

-The compiler will no longer issue a warning that the formal parameter This is not referenced.
-Of course, if that changes and This becomes referenced, the compiler will flag the pragma.
+The compiler will no longer issue a warning that the formal parameter :ada:`This` is not referenced.
+Of course, if that changes and :ada:`This` becomes referenced, the compiler will flag the :ada:`pragma`.

 +++++++
 Notes